Systemic Lupus Erythematosus (SLE)

 The Endocrine System and Autoimmune Diseases

-Autoimmune disorders involving the endocrine system may also arise when a person produces antibodies to a particular hormone.
-Antibodies against naturally occurring hormones such as estradiol and progesterone can wreak havoc.
-When women make antibodies to such hormones, they may experience erratic ovulation or insufficient production of the uterine lining.
-These conditions can cause abnormal menstrual periods and even prevent successful implantation and pregnancy.
+Autoimmune diseases involving the endocrine system may also occur when a person produces antibodies to a particular hormone.
+Antibodies may wreak havoc against naturally occurring hormones such as estradiol and progesterone.
+For example, when women produce antibodies to their hormones, they may experience erratic ovulation or irregular thickening of the uterine lining; these conditions may cause abnormal menstrual periods or even prevent successful embryo implantation and pregnancy.

 The Role of Estrogen in the Immune System

 “As it turns out, one of the greatest factors that influence the immune system is gender,” writes Dr. Robert Lahita in Women and Autoimmune Disease.
 While these conditions also afflict men, they are much more prevalent in women.
 The authors of The Immune System Cure suggest the following explanation of this gender disparity:

 Scientists believe that the female hormone estrogen may be the reason for this.
 The hormone estrogen may interplay with certain immune factors that enhance the action of the inflammatory response, increasing antibodies that attack certain tissues in the body.
 An overabundance of estrogen or estrogen-dominance may be a factor in the prevalence of autoimmune conditions in women.